chennur93/BiometricEncryption/README.md

 -> feature_database_local_F.mat - (This is an optional file that is included.
 It contains the complete training feature set for 100 persons palm recognition stored in .mat format.)

+*NOTE* The 'feature_database_local_F.mat' file is not included as it is calculated from the input images.

 Running the project
 -------------------